 Bri: Meg is doing amazing.
 She just got remarried.
 And um, the man she is remarried to, he actually lost his wife to cancer.
 And so he has four kids and she had two kids, so now they have six kids.
 And it’s a really redemptive story.

 Jim: Well, that’s where we started.
 Again, a big thank you to you and your husband for what you do for our country and the sacrifices you make.
-What a wonderful book, Come and Eat.
+What a wonderful book,.
 Bri, you have really given us some great thoughts and ideas on how to make the table a place of spiritual growth and insight and friendship development far beyond the meal you eat.
 And I just think it’s a great way to see our faith play out.
 And we’re here for you here at Focus on the Family.
 It’s one big table.
 And I hope this has been a meal that you have feasted on.
 And if that’s the case, contact us.
 If you need us, we have counselors.
 We have tools and resources.
 We have Bri’s book.
 And we’d want to make that available to you.
 So please, don’t hesitate.
 We’re here for you.
 Consider us at your dinner table.
 And it would be our privilege to help.

 Also, this reminder: we’ve refreshed our Broadcast App and it’s a great way to listen at your convenience.
 You can download programs now and check out the new features when you download the app.
 It’s available for both iPhone and Android.